Ward 5 (Mississauga)

-Ward 5 (Britannia Woods, Malton) is a municipal ward located in the northeast corner of the city of Mississauga, Ontario.
-Carolyn Parrish represents the ward's seat on Mississauga City Council and Peel Regional Council since her election in 2014.
+Ward 5 is a municipal ward located in the northeast corner of the city of Mississauga, Ontario.
+It includes Malton and Britannia Woods, as well as extensive industrial area.
+Natalie Hart is the current city councillor, who was elected in the 2024 by-election to replace former councillor Carolyn Parrish who resigned to successfully run for mayor of Mississauga.

 The ward contains the communities of Malton, and the part of Hurontario (the community of Britannia) north of Eglinton Avenue.

 Toronto Pearson International Airport is located within the ward.

+The Ward was created in 1951 when the council of Toronto Township adopted a ward system.
+It has covered the Malton area since its creation.
+Toronto Township was re-named Mississauga in 1967.

 Demographics

-According to the Canada 2006 Census, the total population of the ward was 75,415.
+According to the 2006 Canadian census, the total population of the ward was 75,415.

 The largest ethnic group in the ward is South Asians who make up 39.3% of the population (primarily East Indians).
 28% of the population is White, 11.4% Black, 6.2% Chinese, 3.3% Filipino, 3.3% Southeast Asian, 1.8% Latin American, and 1.7% Arab.
 The ward has the highest percentage of visible minorities in the city.

 English is the largest mother tongue in the ward, with 40.4% of the ward speaking it as their native language.
 Punjabi is spoken by 16.5% of the ward.

 The median individual income of the ward is $23,141.